In this article

 Platform and version considerations

-- Requires Local Domains and Local Resolvers for Split-Horizon DNS or internal-only domains
+Requires Local Domains and Local Resolvers for split-horizon DNS or internal-only domains.
+Supports configuration via the dashboard, registry, DHCP suffixes, or installation flags.

 macOS, iOS, and Android Roaming Client

-- Uses Local Domains and Local Resolvers to send traffic to internal DNS instead of DNSFilter
+Accept DNS queries directly and route them based on Local Domains and domain-specific resolver lists.
+Use Local Domains and Local Resolvers to send traffic to internal DNS instead of DNSFilter.

 Why not the Chrome Extension?